danman01/ebook-book-template/02-install-apache-spark.md

-# Getting Started with Spark
+# How to Install Apache Spark
 Although cluster-based installations of Spark can become large and relatively complex by integrating with Mesos, Hadoop, Cassandra, or other systems, it is straightforward to download Spark and configure it in standalone mode on a laptop or server for learning and exploration.
 This low barrier to entry makes it relatively easy for individual developers and data scientists to get started with Spark, and for businesses to launch pilot projects that do not require complex re-tooling or interference with production systems.

 Apache Spark is open source software, and can be freely [downloaded](https://spark.apache.org/downloads.html) from the Apache Software Foundation.
 Spark requires at least version 6 of Java, and at least version 3.0.4 of Maven.
 Other dependencies, such as Scala and Zinc, are automatically installed and configured as part of the installation process.